port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/azure-pipelines/examples.md

 create_response = requests.post(f'{API_URL}/blueprints/{blueprint_id}/entities?upsert=true', json=entity_json, headers=headers)
 ```

-After adding your new Python script to your repository, add the following code to your Azure pipeline `yml` file to call your script and update/create a new `microserviceBuild` entity:
+After adding your new Python script to your repository, add the following code to your Azure pipeline `yml` file to call your script and update/create a new `ciJob` entity:

 ```yaml showLineNumbers
 steps: